My search for the best upright vacuum took years and several hundred dollars in disappointments, but I’ve finally found one that I love.

 Bagless!
 Bagless!
 Bagless!

-The Kirby required bags.
 I hate vacuum cleaner bags.
 For one thing, they’re an ongoing cost that adds more waste to the landfill.
 For another, there’s no way to change a vacuum bag without getting your face right next to it, and that always led to a 10-minute sneezing bout.
-A bagless system can create dust when you empty it, but if you hold the trash bag around the base of the canister as you do so you can avoid breathing the stuff in.

 Then there’s the fact that whatever you’ve vacuumed up (e.g., food crumbs, dust mites, mold spores, etc.) are growing in the bag until you swap it for a new one.
-Combine that with a vacuum that doesn’t filter properly, and you’re filling your home with yuck every time you use the thing.
+If your machine also doesn’t filter exhaust properly, you’re filling your home with yuck every time you use the thing.

 A Reasonable Price

 Weight: At 16.5 lbs.
-I find the Hoover easy enough to carry up and downstairs as needed, something I couldn’t say about the behemoth Kirby, which weighed 24 lbs. even without attachments!
+I find the Hoover easy enough to carry up and downstairs as needed, something I couldn’t say about the Kirby upright vacuum, which weighed 24 lbs. even without attachments!

 Easy brush roll access: Keeping the brush free of threads and hairs is easier on the Hoover than any other vacuum I’ve owned.
 Just flip two levers, remove the roller brush, and pull the threads off.
 I give my roller a quick wipe down while I’ve got it free, too.

-Self-retracting cord(!): I have to admit, this is one of my favorite non-essential features.
-When I’m done vacuuming, I want to be done vacuuming, not standing there for another couple of minutes winding the cord just so while sweat is dripping down my face.
-With the Hoover, I push a button and — ZIP — the cord rolls itself up in the machine.
+Self-retracting cord: I have to admit, this is one of my favorite non-essential features.
+When I’m done cleaning, I want to be done cleaning, not standing there for another couple of minutes winding the cord.
+With the Hoover, I push a button and — ZIP — it rolls itself up in the machine.
 Sweet!

 All in all, I have to say I love my Hoover WindTunnel T-Series Bagless Upright and would heartily recommend it to anyone whether they’re buying their first vacuum or replacing an old one.